Document Builder

 {{/if}}

-If price greater than and equal to 1000
+if price is greater than or equal to 1000

 {{#if (price < 1000)}}